swlaschin/fsharpforfunandprofit.com/_posts/2012-07-16-interfaces.md

    abstract member Area : float with get,set
 {% endhighlight %}

-So what’s the difference?
+So whatâ€™s the difference?
 As usual, all abstract members are defined by signatures only.
 The only difference seems to be the lack of the `[<AbstractClass>]` attribute.

 But in the earlier discussion on abstract methods, we stressed that the `[<AbstractClass>]` attribute was required; the compiler would complain that the methods have no implementation otherwise.
 So how does the interface definition get away with it?